jielin2000/DataEngineerTest/README.md

 - Docker Compose

 # Getting Started
-Follow the steps bellow to set up and run the project.
+Follow the steps below to set up and run the project.

 1. Clone the repository
 2. Create volume **road_link_data** with